starship/starship/docs/README.md

    ::: warning
    This will change in the future.
-   Only Nushell v0.60+ is supported.
+   Only Nushell v0.61+ is supported.
    :::
-   Run the following:
+   Add the following to to the end of your Nushell env file (find it by running `$nu.env-path` in Nushell):
    ```sh
    mkdir ~/.cache/starship
    starship init nu | save ~/.cache/starship/init.nu